-A common feature of the reporter base is the dominance of a small number of 'super reporters' submitting 10 or more reports in a year.
-Analysis of the responses received from vehicles identified by super reporters historically has found the 'vehicle does not smoke' response was about 10 to 20 per cent higher than the average from the entire reporter base.
+A common feature of the reporter base is the dominance of a small number of 'super-reporters' submitting 10 or more reports in a year.
+Analysis of the responses received from vehicles identified by super reporters historically has found the 'vehicle does not smoke' response was about 10-20 per cent higher than the average from the entire reporter base.

-For 2021-2022, four reporters were responsible for 283 of the reports received.
-Thirty per cent of the responses received from these reporters indicated that the 'vehicle does not smoke', compared with 31 per cent for the whole reporter base.
-When the dataset was assessed without the reports received from these reporters, the 'vehicle does not smoke' response dropped to 25 per cent and the 'vehicle repaired' response rose to 70 per cent.
+For 2022-2023, five reporters were responsible for 211 of the reports received.
+50 per cent of the responses received from super-reporters indicated that the 'vehicle does not smoke', compared with 35 per cent for the whole reporter base.
+When the dataset was assessed without the reports received from super-reporters, the 'vehicle does not smoke' response dropped from 35 to 30 per cent.

-This reinforces the importance of a diverse reporter base to offset the potential impact of high-frequency reporters on report validity, but also the need to better emphasise the requirement that reports should only be submitted if the vehicle smokes for 10 seconds continuously.
+This disparity reinforces the importance of a diverse reporter base to offset the potential impact of high-frequency reporters on report validity, but also the need to better emphasise the requirement that reports should only be submitted if the vehicle smokes for 10 seconds continuously.